Multi-Scale Relational Graph Convolutional Network for Multiple Instance Learning in Histopathology Images: Results and Discussion

-\paragraph{Heatmaps.} Figure \ref{fig:heatmap} illustrates the attention heatmap of the model for the final prediction where red shows the highest attention and blue the lowest.
+Figure \ref{fig:heatmap} illustrates the attention heatmap of the model for the final prediction where red shows the highest attention and blue the lowest.
 We have plotted the attention for one sample per class and the model attention demonstrates the ability of the model to select the important regions for the final prediction.
 In the first column, we see a benign core, where the model has focused on the benign gland structure to identify the image as benign.
-In the second column, the model has focused on the whole core where all of the GP3 are there.
-In the third and fourth columns, the model has attended to the both GP3 and GP4 regions to correctly classify the cores to GG2 (GS3+4) and GG3 (GS4+3).
+In the second column, the model has focused on the whole core which contains GP3.
+In the third and fourth columns, the model has attended to both GP3 and GP4 regions to correctly classify the cores to GG2 (GS3+4) and GG3 (GS4+3).
 In the fifth column, attentions are only on the annotated regions (GP4) and the model has successfully ignored the unlabelled regions.
 Finally, in the last column, although we have GP3-5, the model has focused on GP5 to correctly predict the final GG.

+In addition, Figure \ref{fig:heatmap_panda} shows the heatmaps on WSIs of the Radboud dataset.
+It can be observed that for the benign slide, the model has focused on the Benign section.
+In GG1, it ignored benign regions and only focused on the GP3 regions.
+In GG2 and GG3 slides, it focused more on the GP4 section which is more aggressive but also paid attention to the GP3 section to correctly classify them as GP3+GP4 (GG2) and GP4+GP3 (GG3).
+Finally, on the GG4 and GG5, attentions were on GP4 and GP4+GP5 which are the important components for predicting the grade group of the slide.